jqwik-team/jqwik-arquillian/README.md

 the container runs in a JVM of its own.
 An embedded container hides that, because it shares the test class path.

-## Why the integration is a little tricky

-Arquillian and a property-based engine each own the execution of a test method, so the work is in deciding which side does what.

-- **Arquillian addresses a test by name only.** Its remote surface is `TestRunner.execute(Class, String methodName)`.
-There is no channel for arguments, so generated values cannot be sent to the container try by try.
-The only workable split is to run the entire property inside the container, which means a second jqwik engine run is started there for a single method.
-- **The client has to hand a property over without running it.** jqwik's `AroundPropertyHook` makes that possible: the hook leaves out `property.execute()` and asks Arquillian instead.
-The outcome that comes back is turned into the result type the engine reports on, so the client shows the property like any other.
-- **Client and container can be the same JVM.** With an embedded container a system property cannot tell the in-container run from the client run.
-This module marks the in-container run with a thread local, set on the thread that serves the Arquillian request.
-- **Two engine runs can share one JVM.** jqwik's stores belong to an engine run.
-With an embedded container the nested run and the client run see the same store repository, so this module keeps the Arquillian state that has to outlive a property outside of `Store`.
-- **jqwik has to travel as complete jars.** API and engine find each other through `META-INF/services` files.
-ShrinkWrap's `addPackages` copies classes only, so the auxiliary archive is merged from the real jars, with service files of the same name concatenated.
-- **The report travels separately from the failure.** jqwik publishes seed, original sample and shrunk sample as report entries, which is what makes them show up nicely in IDEs and build tools.
-The Arquillian protocol carries a throwable and a description, so the report is collected in the container and carried back as text.
-- **jqwik has no hook for the end of a whole run.** The Arquillian suite has to be ended once, after the last container class.
-A JVM shutdown hook is too late, because container adapters remove shutdown hooks of their own while they stop.
-The suite is ended by a JUnit Platform `LauncherSessionListener` instead.
-- **Lifecycle methods run on both sides.** `@BeforeContainer` and `@AfterContainer` methods run on the client and in the container.
-Keep them free of work that must happen only once.

 ## The documentation situation

 Arquillian documents how to write tests and how to write a container adapter.
 It does not